Jeff Ruland: Coaching career

 After his playing days, Ruland became an assistant coach under the Sixers' Fred Carter during the 1993–94 NBA season.
 He then returned to coach at his alma mater.
-He was fired from Iona on March 21, 2007, after a 2–28 record for the 2006–2007 season.
-Yet during his tenure as head coach, he guided the Gaels to three 20-win seasons, three MAAC Championships and three NCAA Tournament appearances.
+He was fired from Iona on March 21, 2007, after a 2–28 record during the 2006–2007 season.
+Nevertheless, during his tenure as head coach, he guided the Gaels to three 20-win seasons, three MAAC Championships and three NCAA Tournament appearances.
 Recruiting and injuries were blamed for the team's abysmal record during his final season.
-A factor for the 2–28 season was that the administration fired Ruland's assistant coaches.
+A factor behind the 2–28 season was that the administration fired Ruland's assistant coaches.
 Ruland could not recruit for that season.
 Ruland's termination as a head coach came from Iona College president James Liguori while he was on a cruise.

 On July 16, 2007, Ruland was hired to replace Michael Cooper as the head coach of the NBA D-League's Albuquerque Thunderbirds.
 After coaching the Thunderbirds for the 2007–08 season, Ruland was hired as an assistant coach for the Philadelphia 76ers on August 23, 2008.
 New 76ers head Coach Eddie Jordan decided not to retain Ruland for the 2009–10 season.

 On August 18, 2009, Ruland announced that he would be the new men's basketball head coach at the University of the District of Columbia.
 After a late September hiring and the first season with only one win, his third year saw a 22-win season.
 He was fired in 2013.

 In 2015, Ruland was hired as an advance scout for the Washington Wizards.